Generation Z in the United States: Nomenclature and date range

 The name Generation Z is a reference to the fact that it follows Generation Y (Millennials).
 Other proposed names for the generation include iGeneration, Homeland Generation, Net Gen, Digital Natives, Neo-Digital Natives, Pluralist Generation, Centennials, and Post-Millennials.
 The term Internet Generation reflect that the generation is the first to have been born after the mass-adoption of the Internet.
 In the U.S., the term Generation Z is overwhelmingly the most popular.
 Zoomer is an informal term often used in an ironic, humorous, or ridiculing tone.
 It combines the term boomer, referring to baby boomers, with the "Z" from Generation Z. Prior to this, Zoomer was used in the 2000s to describe particularly active baby boomers.
 Zoomer in its current incarnation skyrocketed in popularity in 2018, when it was used in an Internet meme ridiculing Gen Z adolescents.
 Merriam-Webster's records suggest the use of the term zoomer in the sense of Generation Z dates back at least as far as 2016.
 It was added to the dictionary in 2021.

 In January 2019, Pew Research Center defined "Post-Millennials" as people born from 1997 onward, choosing this date for "different formative experiences" for the purposes of demographic analysis.
 Common generational experiences include technological developments and socioeconomic trends, including the widespread availability of wireless internet access and high-bandwidth cellular service, and key world events, such as growing up in a world after the September 11th terrorist attacks.
 During a 2019 analysis, Pew stated that they have yet to set an endpoint to Generation Z, but did use the year 2012 to complete their analysis.
+Jason Dorsey of the Center for Generational Kinetics also cites Pew Research's 1997–2012 range to define Gen Z in a 2025 article.
 In a 2022 article, U.S. Census economists Neil Bennett and Briana Sullivan described Generation Z as those born 1997 to 2013.
 Psychologists Jean Twenge and Jonathan Haidt argue that even though the concept of a social generation remains debated, there is evidence for significant differences between the different demographic cohorts.
 Those born between (on the cusp of) the Millennial generation and Generation Z are commonly known as Zillennials.
 Those born (on the cusp of) Generation Z and Generation Alpha are commonly known as Zalphas.